 •Highlight Remaining Variables: If, after running Instant Database against the document, you did not complete all variables, and you chose not to delete uncompleted variables, you can ask Pathagoras to highlight those that remain.
 This can serve as a visible reminder that there is still work to be done.

 •Process Remaining <<Options/Optional/Repeat>> blocks.
 Typically, these 'process' type sections are handled before you would run the Instant Database.
 However, if one of your variables was a 'document call', you can tell Pathagoras to check for the presence of them after running the Instant Database.

 •Connectors (the Oxford comma): You can change the presentation of a string of values from "apple, banana and strawberry" to "apple, banana, and strawberry."
 (Note the 'Oxford' comma after the penultimate element.)
 This is a personal style choice.

 •'Legal' variable length: Pathagoras 'gives up' on identifying text as a variable when it exceeds a certain length.
 40 is the default 'max'.
 If you typically to provide 'explanatory text' within your documents using square brackets you use for your variables, you can set Pathagoras 'give up the search' length to exclude that explanatory text.
 (However, the better practice is to change the boundary markers of either variables or of the explanatory text.)

 •Variable boundaries: You can change the characters used to denote variables.
-Square brackets are the default, but you can use anything so long as it does not conflict with the 'simplified options/optional text characters, which are show as well on this screen.
+Square brackets are the default, but you can use anything so long as it does not conflict with the 'simplified options/optional text characters and other 'forbidden' characters or sets.